First Aid Accident & Emergency

 Can you buy a defibrillator for home?

 Yes, defibrillators are available for purchase for personal use.
-At FAAE, we stock a range of defibrillators and defibrillator packs which are perfect to keep at home, work or to carry with you in your vehicle.
+At FAAE, we stock a range of defibrillators and defibrillator packs which are perfect to keep at home, work or to carry with you in your vehicle, caravan or boat.

 How often does a defibrillator need to be serviced?